Twelve Foot Ninja: History

-2008–2011: Early years and early EPs
+2007–2011: Early years and early EPs

-The band formed in 2008 and released their debut EP New Dawn in 2008, resulted in the band earning a Triple J Unearthed number 1 with the track "Dark Passenger", various support slots, and an appearance at Sydney's Come Together Festival.
+The band formed in 2007 by guitarist Stevic Mackay.
+After assembling a stable lineup, the band released their debut EP New Dawn in 2008, resulted in the band earning a Triple J Unearthed number 1 with the track "Dark Passenger", various support slots, and an appearance at Sydney's Come Together Festival.

 Their second EP, Smoke Bomb, was released in November 2010.
-Produced by the band’s guitarist Steve "Stevic" Mackay in his Melbourne home studio, the EP was mixed by local producer/engineer Hadyn Buxton (Trial Kennedy, Jonesez, Blueline Medic, Dukes of Windsor, Felix Riebl) and mastered by Howie Weinberg (Deftones, Nirvana, Jeff Buckley) at Masterdisk, New York City.
+Produced by the band's guitarist Steve "Stevic" Mackay in his Melbourne home studio, the EP was mixed by local producer/engineer Hadyn Buxton (Trial Kennedy, Jonesez, Blueline Medic, Dukes of Windsor, Felix Riebl) and mastered by Howie Weinberg (Deftones, Nirvana, Jeff Buckley) at Masterdisk, New York City.
 Guest musicians on the release include Bär McKinnon (Mr. Bungle) on saxophone and Ollie McGill (Cat Empire) on keyboards.

 2012–2015: Silent Machine

 Their debut studio album, Silent Machine, was released in November 2012.
 The album's first official single "Mother Sky" was released on 24 August and the video was premiered on Triple J's Home & Hosed blog.
 The second single "Coming for You" was released on 2 November 2012.
 Each song from the debut album came with a comic, created by Keith Draws (UK), inspired by the lyrics and based on the original fable of Twelve Foot Ninja (co-written by Steve "Stevic" Mackay).
 The story follows a sole ninja's mission to restore balance in a world headed toward a self-inflicted apocalypse All the individual comics were later combined into a 72-page bound comic book.

 In early 2013, Twelve Foot Ninja embarked on their first headline tour of Australia and sold out every capital city.
 The band successfully completed a crowdfunding campaign on Australian site Pozible in May 2013 for a music video "Ain't That a Bitch" about a fantastic revenge story on an internet troll.

 In October–November 2013, Twelve Foot Ninja toured Europe and North America for the first time.
 Their first show in London at the Camden Barfly sold out 3 weeks in advance and they also played Euroblast in Cologne, selling the most merchandise after the headliners Meshuggah.
 Their US/Canada tour in 2013 was opening for progressive metal band Periphery.
 In May 2014 Twelve Foot Ninja returned to North America for their first headline tour.
 They also played AEG festivals Rock on the Range, Carolina Rebellion, Welcome To Rockville, Rocklahoma.
 They were also invited to showcase at Michele Clark's revered radio conference in San Diego Sunset Sessions Rock.

 In July 2014, the single "Coming for You" was serviced to US Active Rock radio and reached number 45 on the Active Rock chart.
 The video of "Coming for You" has reached over 4.1 million views on YouTube and their total channel views reached over 10 million.
 The band toured the US again from October to December 2014 in support of In This Moment.